 An old railroad and lumber-mill town given a new lease on life by an influx of students at Northern Arizona University, and by the usual array of ski bums and mountain bikers attracted by the surrounding high mountain wilderness, Flagstaff (pop.
-68,870) is an enjoyable, energetic town high up on the Colorado Plateau.
+73,964) is an enjoyable, energetic town high up on the Colorado Plateau.
 The natural beauty of its forested location has meant that, compared to other Route 66 towns, Flagstaff was less affected by the demise of the old road.
-That said, it still takes pride in the past, notably in the form of the Museum Club (3404 E. Route 66, 928/526-9434), an old roadhouse brought back to life as a country-western nightclub and ad hoc nostalgia museum.
+That said, it still takes pride in the past, notably in the form of the Museum Club (3404 E. Route 66, 928/440-5214), an old roadhouse brought back to life as a country-western nightclub and ad hoc nostalgia museum.

 Along with a great but slowly shrinking range of classic neon signs, Flagstaff also has a pair of non-Route 66 related attractions.
 First and foremost of these stands high on a hill on the west side of downtown Flagstaff, reachable from the west end of Santa Fe Avenue (old Route 66): the Lowell Observatory, established in 1894 by Percival Lowell and best known as the place where, in 1930, the onetime planet Pluto was discovered.
-A visitors center (928/774-3358, daily, $12) has descriptions of the science behind what goes on here—spectroscopy, red shifts, and expanding universes, for example— and the old telescope, a 24-inch refractor, is open for viewings 8pm-9:30pm most nights in summer.
-Not exactly consistent with its neon-lit Route 66 reputation, Flagstaff has since the 1950s been a pioneer in combating light pollution.
-To help preserve the dark sky at night, here at the observatory and also at the surrounding natural sights, Flagstaff has proclaimed itself the world’s first (and so far only) “International Dark Sky City.”
+A visitors center (928/774-3358, daily, $16-22) has descriptions of the science behind what goes on here—spectroscopy, red shifts, and expanding universes, for example— and the old telescope, a 24-inch refractor, is open for viewings 8pm-9:30pm most nights in summer.
+Not exactly consistent with its neon-lit Route 66 reputation, since the 1950s Flagstaff has been a pioneer in combating light pollution.
+To help preserve the dark sky at night, here at the observatory and also at the surrounding natural sights, Flagstaff is an official International Dark Sky Community.